Sometimes just one word hints at a story.

 By 1860 the Myers clan of Johnson County filled most of a page of the census.
 Three members of note in this extended family are Sam’s second wife Cynthia, who was mother of seven of Sam’s children, twenty-five years younger than Sam, and younger than some of her stepchildren; one-year-old Samuel Houston Myers Jr.; and Thomas Jefferson Myers.
 After Sam Jr. was born, the father became known as “Old Sam” and the son as “Young Sam.”

-After Cynthia died in 1865, the last four of Old Sam’s seventeen children were born to Mary Agnes Hunter, who married Old Sam in 1866.
+Cynthia died in 1865, and the last four of Old Sam’s seventeen children were born to Mary Agnes Hunter, who married Old Sam in 1866.
 Mary Agnes was thirty-three years the junior of Old Sam.

 Old Sam died in 1874 at age sixty-three, plumb tuckered out, I reckon.
 Mary Agnes was just thirty-one.
 Old Sam had appointed Mary Agnes and her stepson Thomas Jefferson Myers as co-administrators of his estate.

 For starters, Old Sam in his will had left Mary 183 acres of land with the stipulation that the land be returned to his estate upon her remarriage or death.